Summer Remediation Program

 If a student fails a single course in the first or second year of medical school, he or she has the opportunity to demonstrate proficiency in the subject by passing a comprehensive written examination or other suitable assessment.
 In so doing, the course failure is converted to a pass and the student is allowed to progress into the next academic year.
 The student’s transcript records an “F/P” for the course.

-The summer remedial is essentially an independent study program in which students are responsible for asking a faculty member for guidance in developing an appropriate course of self-study.
-Although students usually approach their course instructors for help, they may solicit assistance from any appropriate faculty member at the nine Indiana University School of Medicine campuses.
+The summer remedial is essentially an independent study program in which students are responsible for asking the appropriate course director for guidance in developing an appropriate course of self-study.
+Although students usually approach their course directors for help, they may solicit assistance from any appropriate faculty member at the nine Indiana University School of Medicine campuses.